Project 1 on Machine Learning, deadline October 6 (midnight), 2025#

 Preamble: Note on writing reports, using reference material, AI and other tools#

-Furthermore, at CompPhysics/MachineLearning you can find examples of previous reports.
-How to write reports will also be discussed during the various lab sessions.
+We want you to answer the three different projects by handing in reports written like a standard scientific/technical report.
+The links at CompPhysics/MachineLearning contain more information.
+There you can find examples of previous reports, the projects themselves, how we grade reports etc. How to write reports will also be discussed during the various lab sessions.
 Please do ask us if you are in doubt.

 When using codes and material from other sources, you should refer to these in the bibliography of your report, indicating wherefrom you for example got the code, whether this is from the lecture notes, softwares like Scikit-Learn, TensorFlow, PyTorch or other sources.
-These should always be cited correctly.
+These sources should always be cited correctly.
 How to cite some of the libraries is often indicated from their corresponding GitHub sites or websites, see for example how to cite Scikit-Learn at https://scikit-learn.org/dev/about.html.

 We enocurage you to use tools like ChatGPT or similar in writing the report.
 If you use for example ChatGPT, please do cite it properly and include (if possible) your questions and answers as an addition to the report.
 This can be uploaded to for example your website, GitHub/GitLab or similar as supplemental material.